 Types of pregnancy pillows

-A full-length body pillow may take up a lot of room in your bed but it's very versatile and can completely align with you, supporting the length of your body along with your bump.
+Full-length body pillow: This may take up a lot of room in your bed, but it's very versatile and can completely align with you, supporting the length of your body along with your bump.

-A wedge pillow is a triangular type of pillow that is useful for relieving strain from your belly when sleeping on your side.
+Wedge pillow: This is a triangular type of pillow useful for relieving strain from your belly when sleeping on your side.
 These pillow types are also great as maternity or nursing pillows.

-A U-shaped pregnancy pillow is another larger pillow you may want to invest in (it's similar to a V-shaped pillow).
-Surrounding the majority of your body, it can support both your belly and back at the same time and is especially useful for those of us who toss and turn at night as you won't have to bring the pillow with you each time.
+U-shaped pregnancy pillow: Another large pillow you may want to invest in as it surroundes the majority of your body, it can support both your belly and back at the same time and is especially useful for those of us who toss and turn at night as you won't have to bring the pillow with you each time.

 How to use a pregnancy pillow: full-length body pillow

-Most women choose to use a pregnancy pillow with a full-length design by hugging the pillow to them, resting their bump against it and propping one leg on top of it and one below.
+Most women choose to use a full-length pregnancy pillow which they can hug and rest their bump against it, propping one leg on top and one below.

 How to use a pregnancy pillow: wedge pillow